Douglasmyu/Imboutascrum/README.md

 - clarify the process for turning nfsms -> dfas -> code (how do we handle empty/epsilon values) => i just used a "sink" value
 - clarify what to do with empty/epsilon values... sink states?
+- do we have to have our transitions as simplified as possible?
+- is # a delimiter or what

 ## other things to do